IncodingSoftware/get-started/README.md

     #endregion
 }</pre>
-<p style="text-align: justify;">После установки в <strong>UI</strong> дописывается клиентская логика с использованием <a title="Habrahabr: Incoding rapid development framework" href="http://habrahabr.ru/post/209734/" target="_blank">IML</a>.</p>
+<p style="text-align: justify;">After the installation, the client logic is added to <strong>UI</strong> using <a title="Habrahabr: Incoding rapid development framework" href="http://habrahabr.ru/post/209734/" target="_blank">IML</a>.</p>

 <h3>UnitTests</h3>
-<p style="text-align: justify;">При установке <a title="Nuget: Incoding tests helpers" href="https://www.nuget.org/packages/Incoding.MSpecContrib/">Incoding tests helpers</a> в проект добавляется файл MSpecAssemblyContext.cs, в котором настраивается connection к тестовой базе данных.</p>
+<p style="text-align: justify;">During the installation of <a title="Nuget: Incoding tests helpers" href="https://www.nuget.org/packages/Incoding.MSpecContrib/">Incoding tests helpers</a>, the project is added by the MSpecAssemblyContext.csis file, in which connection is customize to the test dtabse.</p>

 <pre class="lang:c# decode:true">public class MSpecAssemblyContext : IAssemblyContext
 {